canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 confidence should you have in the parcel boundaries here?
-The use of a large training sample (N=618) and multiple studies (3x) should give you a high degree of confidence in both of these factors, but only if the individualized parcellations are trustworthy to begin with.
-Are they?
+The use of a large training sample (N=618) and multiple studies (3x) should give you a high degree of confidence in both of these factors, but only if the individualized parcellations are accurate to begin with.
+They could all just be slight updates to the model priors, or they could contribute substantial new information and produce highly accurate individualized segmetations.
+So which is it?

 Although visual inspection of individuals' parcellations confirms that the thalamic boundaries are all sensible I don't have a good enough eye for intrathalamic nuclear